GeorgeLyon/Opaque/Readme.md

 ### LibECC

-We use [`libecc`](https://github.com/ANSSI-FR/libecc) for operations on `secp256r1`.  `libecc` also provides SHA3, which is convenient and saves us an extra dependency.
+We use [`libecc`](https://github.com/ANSSI-FR/libecc) for operations on `secp256r1`.  `libecc` also implements SHA-3, which is convenient and saves us an extra dependency.
 Most importantly, `libecc` aims to be simple and uses a minimal amount of code to provide the functionality Opaque requires.
 Also, `libecc` seems to be under development by the French government, which gives me hope that it is (or will become) fairly robust.

 ### PHC-winner-argon2

 [Argon2](https://github.com/P-H-C/phc-winner-argon2) won the [Password Hashing Competition](https://password-hashing.net).
 We currently use their reference implementation as it is compact and simple.
-The other alternative, `libsodium` is well regarded but seemed harder to vendor as a dpendency as it is often recommended to have the static library installed on your system to use.
+The other alternative, `libsodium` is well regarded but seemed harder to vendor as a dependency as it is often recommended to have the static library installed on your system to use.

 ### TweetNaCl